amromics/amrviz/README.md

 The web application is auto opened on the URL **localhost:3000** (or another port if this port is occupied).
 -->

-#### Analyze the miniature dataset

 With the following command, the system will perform genomics analysis, including pan-genome analysis of the five samples and import the results to the web-app for visualization:

-### Case study example
-To analyze another dataset including 89 Klebsiella pneumoniae samples, run the following commands to download the raw data:

 ```bash
 cd examples/iGAS70/raw